Raine's Foundation School: Boarding school

 In 1736 Henry built and set aside money for a boarding school which would take on forty girls from the Lower School.
 It was known as "Raine's Hospital" and later "Asylum"(this did not have the connotations it has today).
 It would have been quite pleasant, with clothes being provided along with frequent meals.

 The boys and the girls were separated at first and the boys would be beaten if caught talking to a girl.
 Because of this a fence was put up between the boarding and lower school.

 In 1820, a new boys' school was opened as there was a large increase in boys at the lower school which was only a boys' school, the girls had the boarding school but were soon to move to the Lower School.
 It was opened in Silver Street by the Duke of Clarence who was later King William IV.

 In 1883, the boarding school closed and a new boys' and girls' school opened in Cannon Street Road.
 Not all places were free anymore, it was 3d a week for the preparatory school and 6d for the senior school.

 Former site

 In 1913, the school moved to Arbour Square in Stepney; the building still stands today and is part of Tower Hamlets College.

-It was state of the art with its gymnasium, science laboratories, a girls' cookery room and in World War I a rifle range was built on the open rooftop for boys who could prepare for the army which they would fight in against the Germans.
+It was state of the art with its gymnasium, science laboratories, a girls' cookery room and in World War I a rifle range was built on the open rooftop for boys to prepare for army service in the war.
 The separation for boys and girls continued until 1964; even the hall was separated by a hinged folding wooden dividing wall.